uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 * Must use Python3
 * Must run on Ubuntu (Use the undergrad lab machines, for example the ones in CSC 2-29 or install an Ubuntu VM to check this)
 * Must run on your machine (whatever machine you use to demo)
+* Must be running on heroku, with some polls that you created for the TA to look at when they mark it.

 # Requirements